bahugunamanish6/Super-Store-Sales-Dashboard/README.md

 # Super-Store-Sales-Dashboard
-Designed interactive dashboards to monitor Sales, Profit, Quantity, and Discount KPIs.
+1.Designed interactive dashboards to monitor Sales, Profit, Quantity, and Discount KPIs.

 Performed data cleaning and transformation using Power Query.